joshhornby/joshhornby.github.io/_posts/2021-01-10-notes-on-a-managers-path.md

 "The Manager's Path" maps out the technical management career ladder, from mentoring junior engineers to navigating the C-suite.
 Camille Fournier delivers on her promise: a practical guide through each stage of engineering leadership.

-What makes this book valuable isn't just its completeness; it's that you can return to it at each career transition.
+What makes this book valuable is that you can return to it at each career transition, not just its completeness.
 Think of it as a field guide that grows more relevant as you progress.

 ## "Feedback works best when you, as a manager, pair that feedback with coaching."